 Many people who are struggling with drug and alcohol abuse also are battling mental health issues such as depression or anxiety.
 You may use drugs or alcohol to self-medicate a mental health condition believing that using these substances can relieve the discomfort and stress these conditions cause.
 Unfortunately, while using these substances can appear to cover these conditions, it only masks the symptoms.
+Referred to as “co-occurring disorders” or “dual diagnosis,” the most effective treatment programs address both concerns simultaneously.
 In some cases, it can worsen the mental health issues at the heart of the addiction.
 Our dual diagnosis therapy program allows you to heal from both your addiction and your mental health problems.
 For information about how our treatment programs can support your recovery, reach out to Bonfire Behavioral Health today at 603.617.4815.

 Co-Occurring Disorders and Dual Diagnosis Treatment

 In many treatment programs, co-occurring disorders and dual diagnosis are used interchangeably.
 Co-occurring disorders transpire when two illnesses occur concurrently.
 In a co-occurring disorders treatment program, this involves an addiction occurring at the same time as a mental health condition.
 In many cases, people struggling with drug or alcohol use tend to be more likely to develop mental health conditions, such as depression, anxiety, or PTSD.
 Conversely, you may have turned to drugs or alcohol because you’re trying to cope with the symptoms of mental health conditions.
 These conditions can drive you to abuse substances in order to function normally.